DannyYang/Mobile-Portal-Framework/README.md

-# Mobile Portal Framework Sample with JQM & F7
+# Mobile Portal Framework Sample with JQM & F7 using MobileFirst 7.1